-what is a biomechanical assessment?
+what is a postural assessment?

 A biomechanics assessment is an investigation into your lower limb function that looks for abnormalities and compensations that may have occurred and aims to discover the underlying causes.
 They are normally carried out when there is a recurring or overuse injury to the lower limbs including;

 - Shin splints